-193See generally Church of the Lukumi Babalu Aye, Inc. v.
-City of Hialeah, 508 U.S. 520 (1993) (recognizing Santeria as a religion within the scope of First Amendment protection).
+16 See e.g., Church of the Lukumi Babalu Aye, Inc. v.
+City of Hialeah, 508 U.S. 520 (1993) (The Court struck down on First Amendment grounds the prohibition of ritual sacrifice of animals when it was passed by the city to target Santeria practitioners).